jmswrnr/spotilocal/README.md

 # Spotilocal

-A simple Windows application that saves your current Spotify track information to text and image files!

-Inspired by [Snip](https://github.com/dlrudie/Snip), but using a different approach for faster updates.
+A simple desktop app that saves your current Spotify track name and cover art to local files! — Inspired by [Snip](https://github.com/dlrudie/Snip), but much faster.

-- ⚡ Instant updates of track information; < 1s delay, no rate limiting.
+- ⚡ Instant updates of track information.
 - 💻 Runs in the background; find it in the system tray.
-- 🪟 Built-in Web Widget for easy use in OBS browser source.
+- 🪟 Built-in Web Widget for easy use in OBS Studio browser source.
+- 🌉 WebSocket API to integrate real-time updates with custom projects, [example](src/renderer/web-widget/src/useReadApplicationState.tsx).
+- 📜 Opt-in to save a history of all the tracks you listen to.
+- 🔗 Listen on any other device; does not require Spotify locally.

+## Why?

+So you can get real-time updates of your Spotify state to integrate into your projects or productions.

+#### Examples:

+- OBS Studio browser source for livestream overlays.
+- Bespoke presentation on custom displays like a [custom LED screen](https://jmswrnr.com/blog/streaming-a-canvas-to-leds).
+- Keep a local record of all your listening history as requested [here](https://github.com/jmswrnr/spotilocal/issues/2).

 ## Video Tutorials